There’s plenty of content and research papers that highlight the shifting landscape of the digital advertising industry.

 Quality content and user experience play a big part in ensuring these users are engaged.
 And when a consumer visits an app or a website for free, the advertising they are subject to forms a fundamental part of both the content and the experience they associate with the publisher.
 It stands to reason therefore, that 52% of consumers agree that irrelevant or annoying advertising gives them a poor opinion of the app or website that hosts them.

-“The number of irrelevant marketing messages shown to me on mobile has…?”
+“The number of irrelevant advertising messages shown to me on mobile has…?”

-Key Finding: Nearly 1 in 2 consumers find the problem with advertising to be worsening.
+Key Finding: Nearly 1 in 2 consumers find the problem with digital advertising to be worsening.

 Mobile advertising spend is expected to exceed all traditional media types combined by 2020.
 Does this mean the volume of campaigns that consumers are exposed to will only increase over time?
 Probably not.
 But if their relevance doesn’t improve, all results from previous questions will not either; consumers will continue to be disappointed.